uwe-app/website/site/docs/installation/quick-install.md

 +++
-description = "Installing, upgrading and managing software versions"
+description = "Install the platform tools"
 +++

 {{import "header"}}

-Currently we support the Linux and MacOS operating systems; use our [quick install script][] to download the [[docs/installation/version-manager]] which will install all the required components:
+Currently we support the Linux and MacOS operating systems; use our [quick install script][] to install all the required components:

 ```text
 curl https://releases.uwe.app/install.sh | sh